raspberrypilearning/pride-prejudice-zombies/en/step_5.md

 - There's a problem with the script as you currently have it.
 Consider this sentence.

 	```
-	sentence = "The men of the establishment were managing to manoeuvre the mentors."
+	text = "The men of the establishment were managing to manoeuvre the mentors."
 	```

-- Change the sentence in your script to the one above, and run it again.
-This time your sentence will look a little odd.
+- Change the text in your script to the one above, and run it again.
+This time your text will look a little odd.

 	```
 	The zombies of the establishzombiest were zombieaging to zombieoeuvre the zombiestors.
 	```

 - That's way too many zombies!
-Any `man` or `men` pattern within the sentence was changed to `zombie` so **men**`tors` becomes **zombie**`tors`.
+Any `man` or `men` pattern within the text was changed to `zombie` so **men**`tors` becomes **zombie**`tors`.
 How can this be solved?

 - Luckily the clever people that came up with regex thought about this, and there's a way of only matching whole words.